EstudiantesRSEF/EstudiantesRSEF.github.io/PLANCKS25/PLANCKS25_Donations.md

 <div class="donation-box">
   <h3>Support PLANCKS with a Donation!</h3>
   <p>We greatly appreciate your support!
-You can donate any amount you wish, and if you'd like your name to be acknowledged, please send us the donation receipt via the contact form.</p>
+You can donate any amount you wish, and if you'd like your name to be acknowledged, please send us the donation receipt  at plancks25@rsef.es.</p>
   <p><b>IMPORTANT:</b> Please make sure to specify <b>PLANCKS25</b> in the donation concept to help us track your donation!</p>
   <p>Donating also comes with tax benefits.
 To learn more, you can check all the information under the form:</p>
   <div class="donation-button-container">